LearnIrishwith Us!Start Learning!

 If we really wanted to talk about white dogs (plural) , we’d say “madraí bána,” and if we really wanted to say “lives,” we’d say “saolta.”
 But, as I said, the “white dog” phrase is, fad m’eolais, always in the singular, no matter how many livers of the good life you’re referring to.

 We could also consider the phrase to be pretty much the same as “living the life of Riley” (or “Reilly”), but I’ve never heard that expression in a natural Irish-language context, only in a sort of self-conscious, deliberate translaton.
 Fun, though!

 Curiously, one of my Irish language students does have a dog named Riley.
 Hmm, I’ll have to find out if that Riley is “bán,” or if “dath éigin eile” (some other color) is “air” (on him).
 At any rate, I do hope they’re both enjoying “saol an mhadaidh bháin.”

-The word for “white” (bán) is also in the genitive case, so it has changed to “bháin” [waw-in].
+The word for “white” (bán) is also in the genitive case in the “white dog” phrase, so it has changed to “bháin” [waw-in].
 But that, at least, would stay the same in all dialects.

 So that’s it for this blog, dogs, good life, genitive case, Riley, and all.
 Hoping there’s plenty of “saol an mhadaidh (or “mhadra”) bháin” to go around.
 SGF, Róislín